Spring in Austin, Texas: Ideas for 2025

 Pack a Spring Picnic

 The Contemporary at Laguna Gloria has a free admission day on Thursday, and what a great reason to check out Spread & Co’s newest location on the property.
-Order in advance and choose from cheese and charcuterie boards, sandwiches and salads, and other shareable options.
+Order in advance and choose from cheese and charcuterie boards, sandwiches and salads, and other shareable options to enjoy on property as you browse the 14-acre sculpture park on Lake Austin.

 And perfect for any destination is a ready-to-go picnic box from Antonelli’s.
 Choose your favorite cheeses, meats, dried fruits, nuts, crackers, and add a bottle of bubbly.
-The fine folks at Antonelli’s will package it up in a chilled cooler tote.
-Pick up your selection from their adorable location in Hyde Park, or make a date to do a cheese tasting at their new South Lamar tasting room, opening this spring!
+Pack it up in a chilled cooler tote, and be on your way!
+Pick up your selection from their adorable location in Hyde Park, or make a date to do a cheese tasting at their new South Lamar tasting room.
 And as far as a picnic location goes, might we suggest the picturesque Mount Bonnell or perhaps the Heywood Hotel patio?

 Heywood Hotel Courtyard Patio